Tylian/XKit/Tumblr-Classes.md

 * Each post is wrapped around a `post_container` li.
 * Each post has the class ".post" and ".post_full"

+### Data attributes
+* data-post-id for post ID
+* data-type for post Type
+* data-following-tumblelog if following that user
+* data-tumblelog-name for owner of the post

 ### Post Types
 * .is_photo
 * .is_photoset